 - winter tyres must be fitted from 1 November to the first Monday after Easter Monday (generally around mid-April); during this period, carry snow chains in your vehicle if you intend to drive in the mountains;

-- the legal blood alcohol limit for drivers is 0.02.
+- the legal blood alcohol limit is 0.02.

 To drive in Norway, you need a Norwegian licence or an International Drivers' Permit.
 The

 peak motoring body in each Australian State and Territory can issue an International Driver's Permit.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Norway.